 Each order comes with one assembled and tested HUZZAH ESP8266 breakout board, and a stick of 0.1" header that you can solder on and plug the breakout into a breadboard.
-A soldering iron and solder are required for that, and aren't included.
+A soldering iron and solder is required for that, and aren't included.
 Solderless breadboard also not included.
-You'll really want a USB-serial cable such as a USB console cable (good for Windows, not suggested for MacOSX users), FTDI Friend (great for any OS), or FTDI cable (great for any OS) to upload software to the HUZZAH ESP8266!
+You'll really want a USB-serial cable such as a USB console cable, FTDI Friend, or FTDI cable (3 or 5V power/logic is fine) to upload software to the HUZZAH ESP8266!
 Our essential tutorial has wiring, pinouts, assembly, downloads, and more!

 - Dimensions: 25mm x 38mm x 5mm / 1" x 1.5" x 0.2"

 - Pre-programmed with NodeMCU 0.9.5 build 20150318 (Lua 5.1.4)